Cryptosporidiosis

 Cryptosporidiosis, sometimes informally called crypto, is a parasitic disease caused by Cryptosporidium, a genus of protozoan parasites in the phylum Apicomplexa.
 It affects the distal small intestine and can affect the respiratory tract in both immunocompetent (i.e., individuals with a normal functioning immune system) and immunocompromised (e.g., persons with HIV/AIDS or autoimmune disorders) individuals, resulting in watery diarrhea with or without an unexplained cough.
 In immunosuppressed individuals, the symptoms are particularly severe and can be fatal.
 It is primarily spread through the fecal-oral route, often through contaminated water; recent evidence suggests that it can also be transmitted via fomites contaminated with respiratory secretions.
 Cryptosporidium is commonly isolated in HIV-positive patients presenting with diarrhea.
-Despite not being identified until 1976, it is one of the most common waterborne diseases and is found worldwide.
-The infection begins when a human consumes food or water containing cysts of the Cryptosporidium organism.